rana-zaid/Rana-app/README.md

 # Heroku-app

-An activity required for full stack developer nanodegree program (deploy on Heroku)
+An activity required for Udacity's Full Stack Developer Nanodegree Program (deploy on Heroku)